OCA/server-tools/base_export_manager/README.rst

 * Press *More > Export*.
 * Choose your saved export from *Saved exports*.
 * Press *Export to file*.

+Once you have configured groups who cannot export an object:

+* Connect as a user of this group
+* Go to the list view of the object you disabled the export
+* Select records and open the Action menu.
+The "Export" is not there.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot